We’re all after a good night’s sleep – it’s not only good for our health and wellbeing, but our sanity too.

 “It might sound bonkers but it’s one of my best tips to prevent snoring,” explains Sammy.

-“Sewing a tennis ball on to the back of the snorer’s pyjamas will make it uncomfortable to lie on their back, which is the position most likely to trigger snoring.
+“Sewing a tennis ball on to the back of the snorer’s pyjamas will make it uncomfortable for them to lie on their back, which is the position most likely to trigger snoring.
 Instead, the snoring partner will be forced to sleep on their side and will therefore be less likely to snore.”

 Try using a white noise machine